seandenigris/XML-Parser/repository/XML-Parser.package/XMLNFAMatchingState.class/README.md

-This state can lead to a next state if the input matches against an object.
+This state can pass to a next state if the input matches against an object.